 Kathy Nguyen, Senior Project Manager, Cobb County Water System

 All Saints' Episcopal Church

 634 West Peachtree Street

 Across from the North Avenue MARTA station at the corner of W. Peachtree and North Avenue

 **Taking MARTA is encouraged.
 Some parking is available in the All Saints' parking deck.
 Enter at lower level of Spring Street.**

 IMPORTANT Parking Information: Please fill lower garage deck first, then upper deck, then West Peachtree lot last.
 If you continue your visit after the event, you must move your vehicle from the parking deck.
 Thank you for helping us adhere to facility policies.

 About the Sustainable Atlanta Roundtable

-The Sustainable Atlanta Roundtable convenes on the first Friday of each month to discuss the region’s current environmental issues – from water to energy, urban planning to government policy, and much more.
+The Sustainable Atlanta Roundtable convenes once a month to discuss the region’s current environmental issues – from water to energy, urban planning to government policy, and much more.
 Members of the audience are encouraged to ask questions, make comments, network, and learn about Atlanta’s current and future opportunities for sustainable development.